virtuosa0714/casa0014-Prototype/README.md

 This corner of the CASA0014 repository contains 1 project:

-Weather Visualizer - A project that can control the color and intensity of the vespera lights by sensing the ambient temperature and humidity.
+Weather Visualizer - A project that can control the color and shade of the vespera lights by sensing the environment temperature and humidity.

 ![0078e2543ebfee54117e46ed2b12c8a](https://github.com/user-attachments/assets/b5e80746-81c6-4134-b61d-25d1b9fedf74)